UCL/research-computing-with-cpp/05OpenMP/sec01IntroductiontoOpenMP.md

 ### Compiler support

-OpenMP is supported by most compilers, except LLVM/Clang(++)
+OpenMP is supported by most compilers.

 * OpenMP must typically be activated with a command line flags at compile time.
 Different for different compilers.
 Examples:
     - Intel, Linux, Mac  `-openmp`
     - Intel, Windows `/Qopenmp`
     - GCC/G++, `-fopenmp`

-A fork of clang with OpenMP [exists][ClangOpenMP].
-It might make it into the mainline eventually.
+Clang OpenMP is slightly different from other OpenMP code, and as such may not be able to work together
+(as clang does not support 128-bit floats).

 ### CMake Support